Tag Archives: immune system

 It all has to do with electrical fields.

-These days we live completely immersed in electro-magnetic waves (EMFs) from a huge number of everyday items including our mobile phones, computers, wireless technology, huge numbers of electrical appliances, and even compact fluorescent lights.
-The air in our houses, our workplaces, our schools and in some outdoors places is full of electro-pollution, harmful positive ions produced by this multitude of electrical contraptions that surround us.
-These positive ions are contributing to ill health.
+These days we live completely immersed in electro-magnetic waves (EMFs) from a huge number of everyday items including mobile phones, computers, wireless technology, many electrical appliances, and even compact fluorescent lights.
+The air in our houses, our workplaces, our schools and in some outdoor places is full of electro-pollution, harmful positive ions produced by this multitude of electrical contraptions that surround us.

-Electrical stress is now recognized as a significant contributor to many health problems and in fact a new chronic illness, “Diabetes Type 3”, has been coined to describe the effect of illness believed to be from electropollution.
-Surrounding yourself with sources of negative ions helps to rebalance this disharmony, as does being in places where negative ions are in abundance.
+Electrical stress is now recognized as a significant contributor to many health problems and in fact a new chronic illness, “Diabetes Type 3”, has been coined to describe illness believed to be caused by electropollution.

 The surface of the earth is electically conductive and has a permanent supply of free electrons sitting just above the surface.
-The charge on the earth surface is negative and anything that is close to the surface will also carry that charge
+The charge on the earth surface is negative and anything that is close to the surface will also carry that charge.

 Your body also has an electrical field, sometimes referred to as the biofield or the aura.
 When your bare feet are in contact with the earth negative electrons can easily pass into you.
 Grounding helps to prevent a build-up of harmful electrons in your body as well as promoting a discharge of the positive ions from your body into the earth.
 Simultaneously you receive a flood of free electrons from the earth.
-These neutralize the free radicals in your body which cause inflammation and are responsible for many health problems.
-The flood of electrons immediately ‘re-balances’ you, which is why you feel so good when you walk outside barefoot.

 In case you got lost in that explanation, simply, standing on the earth rebalances the electromagnetic field of your body, helping to strengthen your immune system, and boosting both your health and your wellbeing.

-For most of our existence humans have gone barefoot and often slept directly on the ground, things now are very different.
+For most of our existence humans have gone barefoot and often slept directly on the ground.
+Things now are very different.
 As well as being surrounded by electromagnetic pollution we are cut off from receiving the rebalancing benefits from the earth because the shoes that we now wear have rubber and synthetic soles that insulate and block transmission of the natural beneficial energy of the earth.
 Think how rubber gloves can provide protection from electrical shock.
+Your shoes act in much the same way.

-• Take your shoes off and go barefoot on grass, beach, bare earth, even concrete when it is laid directly on the earth (but not if it is painted or sealed) whenever you can
+Take your shoes off and stand or walk barefoot on grass, beach, bare earth, even concrete when it is laid directly on the earth (but not if it is painted or sealed) whenever you can.

-• You need to walk around on the earth for about thirty minutes to gain the benefit
+To gain the full health benefit you need to walk around on the earth for about thirty minutes.

-By the way, the reason I am able to benefit from earthing when walking barefoot indoors is because my floor is unglazed slate sitting on a concrete slab which is set directly onto a rock shelf on the side of a hill.
-You would not get earthing benefit in a home above the ground, or with glazed tiles, or a layer between the concrete and tile, or with other floor coverings.
+The reason I am able to benefit from earthing when walking barefoot indoors is because my floor is made of unglazed slate sitting on a concrete slab which is set directly onto a rock shelf on the side of a hill.
+There are no substances between my feet and the Earth to block the passage of negative ions.
+You would not get earthing benefit in a home raised above the ground, or with glazed tiles covering the floor, or a layer between the concrete and tile, or with other floor coverings.

 If you would like to read up on Earthing also then get a copy of the book EARTHING – The Most Important Health Discovery Ever? by Clint Ober, Dr Stephen T Sinatra and Martin Zucker.